What is Blend Modes?

 Step 1) Select the Image for Background

 Here I have a ruff texture image for my background.
-I will use another image and blend it with this background.
+I will use another image to blend in Photoshop with this background.

 Step 2) Select the Image for whose background needs change.

-Let me take another image to blend with the background texture.
+Let me take another image to blend two images in Photoshop with the background texture.